galaxyproject/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 >    ", "+value.parseJson().get("order")+
 >    ", "+value.parseJson().get("family")
 >    ```
+>   click `ok`.
 >   You will see the Kingdom, Phylum, Class, Order and family of each taxon.
-> 6. Under "higherClassification" follow the route `Edit column > Split into several columns…`, leave the initial settings.
+> 6. Under "higherClassification" follow the route `Edit column > Split into several columns…`, leave the initial settings and click `ok`.
 > 7. Now you know how to obtain the taxonomic categories of a given taxon if this is available in the GBIF API.
 Column names can be edited in `Edit column > Rename this column`.
 > 8. For the purpose of the original GBIF workshop, the columns created in this exercise (Higher taxonomy) must be deleted.
 >    -  Under All, which is the first column, go to `Edit columns > Re-order / remove columns…`.
 >    - Remove columns "Api_name", "higherClassification 1", "higherClassification 2", "higherClassification 3", "higherClassification 4" and "higherClassification 5".
-> 9. No need to export this file as it is normally come back to previous version you already exported.
+> 9. No need to export this file as it normally comes back to the previous version you already exported.
 >
 {: .hands_on}